luyangkenneth/evolution-of-resumes/index.md

 Looking back, I'm glad things worked out, and I'm indebted to all the people who helped me along the way.
 If you're curious about what my complete timeline looks like, you can check out my [LinkedIn profile](https://www.linkedin.com/in/luyangkenneth/).

-Finally, I'd love to have you join our Facebook group, [NUS Project Intern](https://www.facebook.com/groups/2329473803976246/)!
+Finally, I'd love to have you join our Project Intern [Telegram group](https://t.me/joinchat/BMUTgxhZPJsJaEm7xq8Txg)!
 This is a place to ask anything related to tech internships and new grad jobs, with a focus on Singapore and the US.
-It's also a community where we can share resources and stories with each other.
+It's also a community for us to share tips and stories that might help you think about how to start/grow your career in tech.
 I'm happy to answer any questions over there 😊